reactor/reactor/README.md

     // This factory call creates a Reactor.
     Reactor reactor = R.reactor()
       .using(env) // our current Environment
-      .eventLoop() // use one of the BlockingQueueDispatchers .get(); // get the object when finished configuring
+      .dispatcher(Environment.EVENT_LOOP) // use one of the BlockingQueueDispatchers .get(); // get the object when finished configuring

     // Wire an event to handle the data sent with the Event